Conditional Distribution Learning for Graph Classification: Conditional Distribution Learning on Multiple Graphs

 Let two random variables $\mathbf{U} \in {\mathbb{R}^{d'}}$ and $\mathbf{V}\in {\mathbb{R}^{d'}}$ be node embeddings corresponding to a weakly augmented view and the original view, respectively, where ${d'}$ is the dimensionality of the node embeddings.
-The loss function of the SSCDL model in Eq. \eqref{eq:losssim} is a lower bound of mutual information (MI), i.e.,
+The loss function of the CDL model in Eq. \eqref{eq:losssim} is a lower bound of mutual information (MI), i.e.,

-Therefore, minimizing the loss function of the SSCDL model in Eq. \eqref{eq:losssim} equivalent to maximizing a lower bound on $I\left( {\mathbf{U}; \mathbf{V}} \right) $.
+Therefore, minimizing the loss function of the CDL model in Eq. \eqref{eq:losssim} equivalent to maximizing a lower bound on $I\left( {\mathbf{U}; \mathbf{V}} \right) $.
 The proof is similar to that of minimizing the InfoNCE loss \cite{Oord2018RL}.
 By pretraining, the intrinsic semantic information is preserved as much as possible when applying weak augmentation to the graph-structured data.
-This explains why $ p\left( {\mathbf{h}_i^w|{\mathbf{h}_i}} \right)$ can provide valuable supervision information for $p\left( {\mathbf{h}_i^s|{\mathbf{h}_i}} \right)$ in the SSCDL model.
+This explains why $ p\left( {\mathbf{h}_i^w|{\mathbf{h}_i}} \right)$ can provide valuable supervision information for $p\left( {\mathbf{h}_i^s|{\mathbf{h}_i}} \right)$ in the CDL model.